haroonawanofficial/AI-Powered-PHP-JS-Fuzz/README.md

-# PHP-Probe
+# Advance phpinjection scan

 ## Overview

-PHP-Probe is a powerful web application security testing tool that specializes in scanning for PHP injection vulnerabilities and evaluating PHP stream wrapper issues.
-It provides thorough vulnerability testing, reporting, and analysis for enhanced web application security.
+This script is designed to scan a specified domain for PHP vulnerabilities automatically with obfuscation and accuracy.

 ## Features